Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 High protein, genuinely good taste, freezer-friendly, and a fraction of what you’d pay at a coffee counter.

-They’re not a clean food.
-The ingredient list is what it is.
 But for a packaged breakfast product, they punch above their weight on taste and value, and the freeze-ahead system makes them one of the more practical things you can keep stocked.

 Buy them both.
-Freeze half the box.
+Freeze the box.
 Pull one out the night before.
 Microwave for 90 seconds.
 That’s the whole system.

 Get the Weekly Wellth Newsletter